 If you’re planning a family vacation to Gulf County, here are a few family-friendly activities to consider that my family is eyeing for our next trip.
 Best of all – Gulf County has a Concierge Program to help you decide for your vacation too.
 Simply fill out their form and get customized vacation planning advice at no charge.

 Diving and Snorkeling

 The warm gulf water makes for a pleasant experience for families who want to see sea life up close on a diving adventure.
 The area has quite a few artificial reefs rich in sea life for even more to see.
 My husband and are are SCUBA-certified, so adding a dive to our trips is usually a must-do.
-If we are bringing our 7 year old daughter along, snorkeling is great alternative we can all do together!
+If we are bringing our 8 year old daughter along, snorkeling is great alternative we can all do together.

 Hunt for Turtles

 Gulf County is home to a large loggerhead turtle population, particularly around the Cape San Blas area.
 Nesting season runs from the spring to the fall and guides from the Florida Coastal Conservancy (an organization that works to protect nesting sites) can take families to view some of these nests in a responsible and eco-friendly way.
-I know my 7 year old budding naturalist would love the chance to see turtles up close and personal on our next visit.
+I know my nature loving kiddos would love the chance to see turtles up close and personal on our next visit.

 Gulf County #InGulf Instagram Contest